150 km/h to Finding Myself

 Curiously Irrepressible

 P.S.: This is simply my personal experience and not a prescription for anyone else.
-We all find our spark in different ways — to each his, her, or their own.
-This is not a roadmap at all, just something that happened to work for me.
+We all find our spark in different ways—to each his, her, or their own.
+This is not a roadmap at all, just something that worked for me.

 "To borrow from Roosevelt’s timeless words — you become the man in the arena, bloodied and bruised, yet standing tall after every fall."